 LEEDv4 IAQ Testing Requirements Industrial hygienists across the US have been watching the USGBC as they’ve updated the Indoor Air Quality (IAQ) Testing Credit for Post-Construction.
 LEEDv4 IAQ Testing requirements have changed since LEEDv2009.
 Many health and healthy building advocates hoped they would lower the allowable levels of formaldehyde, but due to industry uproar that did

 Design as Therapy In the world of building we have control over what comes into contact with our senses.
-What we see, hear, smell & feel can all be addressed during the design of the building.
+What we see, hear, smell & feel can all be addressed during the design of a building.
 For the most part these sensory cues are perceived subconsciously and exist in the background.
-But there are some
+But there are instances